 Optimizing headlines and descriptions for keyword SEO won’t get you far if you don’t choose topics that your audience finds interesting.
 Sometimes it feels like everything’s already been done but there’s always room for some nuance.

 Wondering what videos are trending in your industry?
-Start a seven-day no-strings-attached free trial and run your topic ideas through the BuzzSumo Content Analyzer to start generating data-driven ideas.
+Start a 30-day no-strings-attached free trial and run your topic ideas through the BuzzSumo Content Analyzer to start generating data-driven video ideas.

 Enter any topic, term or url to search to see BuzzSumo in action.
 It’s free!